zathrath03/CS525-SU18-Assignments/assign2/README.md

 *causes all dirty pages (with fix count 0) from the buffer pool to be written to disk.*

 * Initializes a SM_FileHandle in which to store the file data from the storage manager
+* Check to see if the memory was correctly allocated, if not then print error code and exit
+* Locate a page whose fixCount is 0 and dirtyBit is True.
+* Set the address of the beginning of memory page to variable mempage which is of type SM_PageHandle
 * Opens the page file specified by bm->pageFile and stores its data in fHandle
 * Returns an error return code if openPageFile() does not return RC_OK
-* Locate a page whose fixCount is 0 and dirtyBit is True.
 * Write the data from that page to the appropriate block on disk using writeBlock()
 * Returns an error return code if writeBlock() does not return RC_OK
-* After data is written from the page to the appropriate block, set the page's dirtyBit to False and increment numWriteIO
-* Finally, close the page file and return the error return code if closePageFile() does not return RC_OK
+* Close the page file and return the error return code if closePageFile() does not return RC_OK
+* Set the page's dirtyBit to False and increment numWriteIO

 ### Buffer Manager Interface Access Pages